Notice to NARA Researchers and FOIA Requesters

-Federal government records -- and public access to them -- are defined in various statutes, including the Federal Records Act and the Freedom of Information Act (FOIA).
+Federal government records -- and public access to them -- are defined in various rel="noopener noreferrer" statutes, including the Federal Records Act and the Freedom rel="noopener noreferrer" of Information Act (FOIA).

 All FOIA requests must state that you are requesting records under the Freedom of Information Act or FOIA.
-Submit your request in written format via mail, fax, or email to:
+Submit your request in writing via mail, fax, or email to:

 George W. Bush Presidential Library and Museum